 Letters of introduction (commonly called LOIs) can be intimidating for freelance writers.
 It can be hard to find the exact words to interest and entice potential clients.
 And if you don’t get many replies to your LOIs it’s easy to feel that no one wants your services and give up.
-But I’ve found that many of us are doing LOIs wrong.
-And what we should be doing instead is simple.
+But I’ve found that writers are going wrong with their LOIs.
+What we should be doing instead is simple.

 What freelance writers get wrong with letters of introduction

-Letters of introduction (LOIs) are exactly what they sound like – they are a piece of communication you use to introduce yourself to a potential client.
+Letters of introduction (LOIs) are exactly what they sound like: They are a letter (an email) you send to introduce yourself to a potential client.

 When I first started sending out LOIs, I spent so much time composing what I thought was an enticing introduction to myself and my services (you can read one of sample letters of introduction here), but I’ve actually realised that I had it wrong.